danlentz/clj-fgl/README.md

 ### The Tuple

 First, let's get something straight.
-When people talk about graphs these days, they almost inevitably start talking about nodes.
+When people talk about graphs these days, they almost inevitably start talking about _nodes_.
 These people are "node centric" thinkers.
 They view their data as a set of "things" and some of these things may well have various properties.
 Ok.
 This is a pretty normal way to think about things, and is a